Don't Let Your Permissions be Hijacked!

 ...

 The leftmost column says 0, that is, you are not sysadmin.
 The usage column to the right says DENY ONLY all the way.
 That is, all these tokens are only good for honouring DENY, but you cannot gain any permissions through them.
 Thus, you have deprived yourself of all rights on server level.
 And while not shown here, the same is true for access to other databases.
 Once you have issued EXECUTE AS USER, you are sandboxed into the current database.
-Thus, a DDL trigger that tries to exploit your server-level permissions, or tries to steal data from another database on the instance, would not find any permissions to exploit.
-At the same time, as you are impersonating dbo, you still have the full powers inside the database so the maintenance tasks can be carried out.
-(There is still a risk that a user in the database with lower permissions than db_owner could exploit your db_owner permissions, something I will return to at the end of this chapter.)
+Thus, a DDL trigger that tries to exploit your server-level permissions, or tries to steal data from another database on the instance, would not find any permissions to hijack.
+At the same time, since you are impersonating dbo, you still have the full powers inside the database so the maintenance tasks can be carried out.
+(There is still a risk that a user in the database with lower permissions than db_owner could hijack your db_owner permissions, something I will return to at the end of this chapter.)

 You may note the command REVERT in the example above; this command ends the impersonation and restores your original self.
 You may ask what would happen if the evil user would put that command in the DDL trigger.
 The answer is nothing at all, because a REVERT only has effect towards an EXECUTE AS which was executed in the same scope as the REVERT command.